How to Revise for A Levels

 By organising yourself, establishing a regular study plan, and starting your revision early, you can turn revision into a disciplined habit that will benefit you not only during your A Levels but also throughout your undergraduate studies and beyond.
 Starting early allows you more time to build a solid understanding of each topic or subject.

 Expecting to excel in exams with minimal preparation is like entering a weightlifting competition after just one gym session, expecting to outperform competitors who have trained for years.
-While the phrase "your brain is a muscle*" is cliché, it holds truth: reinforcing your knowledge over time, akin to building muscle, is far more effective than last-minute cramming.
+While the phrase "your brain is a muscle*" is cliché, it holds the truth: reinforcing your knowledge over time, akin to building muscle, is far more effective than last-minute cramming.

 Start Early

-Research indicates that students who begin revising early and maintain consistent study habits tend to achieve higher grades.
+Studies have shown that students who begin revising early and maintain consistent study habits tend to achieve higher grades.
 Conversely, those who cram the night before often achieve lower grades and struggle to retain information beyond the exam.
 For those considering postgraduate studies in a specific subject, developing a strong foundational understanding is crucial compared to short-term cramming, which may harm your long-term academic prospects.

 (*Note: Your brain isn't a muscle, it's an organ; we'll give that one to you for free, biology students!)